The definite article in Romanian is

 consonant, the definite article is "l".

-This letter is attached at the end of the noun and it is preceded by
+This letter is attached to the end of the noun and it is preceded by

 the vowel "u".